LiliaFramework/Lilia/docs/docs/libraries/lia.inventory.md

 **Purpose**

-Loads all inventories for a character.
+Loads every inventory that belongs to a character.

 **Parameters**